Rewrite Tomorrow Image Campaign

-New Kid on the Blockchain
+Reintroduce the New Kid on the Blockchain

-Their success has been due in large part to how they’ve leveraged data, reporting, and automation in the Information Age.
+Their success has been due, in large part, to how they’ve leveraged data, reporting, and automation in the Information Age.
 Now that they are an industry leader and established name in the world of trading, they felt it was time for a brand refresh.
-When our good friends at Mekanism reached out to us for help telling NASDAQ’s current brand narrative in three promo spots, we naturally put our thinking caps on and got to work.
+When our good friends at Mekanism wanted to team up in telling NASDAQ’s current brand narrative in three separate promo spots, we naturally put our thinking caps on and got to work.
 Our objective was clear, showcase the fact that NASDAQ is not just a stock exchange, it is an entity focused on analyzing markets across the world and communicating insights to companies in order to help improve their performance.

 The second layer of our visual storytelling consisted of creating a data visualization style guide that in essence represents the secret sauce that sets NASDAQ apart.
 They excel at predictive analytics and data forecasting so we had to craft that data in a way that made it a supporting character in each of the spots.